Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Humanistic therapy helps individuals access and understand their feelings, gain a sense of meaning in life, and reach self-actualization.

 Explain the basic premise and approach of humanistic therapy

 Humanistic therapy is a psychological treatment based on the personality theories of Carl Rogers and other humanistic psychologists.
-Rogers' focus was to ensure that the developmental processes led to healthier, if not more creative, personality functioning.
-The term 'actualizing tendency' was also coined by Rogers, and was a concept that eventually led Abraham Maslow to study self-actualization as one of the needs of humans.
-Rogers and Maslow introduced this positive, humanistic psychology in response to what they viewed as the overly pessimistic view of psychoanalysis.
 Humanistic therapy typically holds that people are inherently good.
 It adopts a holistic approach to human existence and pays special attention to such phenomena as creativity, free will, and human potential.
 It encourages viewing ourselves as a "whole person" greater than the sum of our parts and encourages self exploration rather than the study of behavior in other people.
-Humanistic psychology acknowledges spiritual aspiration as an integral part of the human psyche.
-It is linked to the emerging field of transpersonal psychology.
+Humanistic psychology acknowledges spiritual aspiration as an integral part of the human psyche and is linked to the emerging field of transpersonal psychology.

 Goals of Humanistic Therapy